adamajammary/imt3673-project/README.md

 Scores are added to a local leaderboard for each level and an opt in online leader board.

 ## Code organization
+We have organized our classes into appropriately named packages.
+The varius menu activities are in the menu package.
+The game activity is in the main package.
+Bitmaps for the levels are in res/raw and textures are in res/drawable.

 ## Login/server side stuff(?)
 If he needs to do something special to use our services.